Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Introduction

 \section{Introduction}

+Medication histories are an integral part of a patient's medical history and have substantial impact in the patient's clinical care process.
+An accurate medication history helps providers detect potential medication-related pathologies, assess efficacy of current treatments, determine necessary treatment changes going forward, and avoid prescription errors (e.g. restarting previously discontinued medication, prescribing wrong dose).
+With the increasing prevalence of polypharmacy, especially in the elderly and patients with multiple comorbidities, understanding the patient's complete medication history becomes a complex and challenging task using today's electronic health record (EHR) systems, which typically records such information in data tables or clinical notes.
+Previous studies have reported anywhere from 10\% to 90\% of patients taking 5 or more medications depending on the study population\cite{refKhezrian}, with excessive polypharmacy (i.e. taking 10 or more medications) reported in anywhere from 18\% to 39\% of patients\cite{refSalvi, refKim}.

+These long and complex medication lists add to the cognitive load on providers in their daily workflow, making it easier to miss important information with potential negative consequences.
+Graphical timelines have long been proposed as an effective way to visualize patient medication information, with the ability to capture and represent the historical and longitudinal nature of EHR data.
+Plaisant et al.\cite{refLifelines} presented Lifelines in 1996, which included both a broad and detailed timeline view of medication details.
+More recently, Belden et al.\cite{refBelden} developed a prototype medication timeline design that demonstrated improved physician performance in 5 common medication-related tasks on a pilot evaluation.
+Figure \ref{fig:medtimeline} presents our version of a medication timeline in a diabetes mellitus (DM)-specific view of the patient record, which shares many of the same features as the designs proposed by previous researchers.

+As demonstrated in Figure \ref{fig:medtimeline}, such a view allows the user to more easily perform medication-related tasks, such as identifying new prescriptions or dosage changes in a given time interval, which are cumbersome to do otherwise\cite{refBelden}.
+Furthermore, by viewing medication timelines together with timelines of other clinical information, such as relevant laboratory results, physicians are able to identify potential reasons for changes in patient status.
+For example, in Figure \ref{fig:medtimeline}, the decrease in HbA1c, indicating improvement in the patient's DM, may be due to the introduction of a new medication liraglutide to the patient's DM regimen; there is also a later increase in HbA1c (i.e. worsening DM) that may be attributed to a decrease in insulin prescribed at an earlier visit.

-Electronic health records (EHRs) have the potential to significantly improve clinical care by enabling quick access to patient information.
-However, the abundance of information stored within EHRs have resulted in problems of information overload and physician burnout, with physicians reporting workflow disruptions, decreased productivity and low satisfaction with current EHR systems\cite{refEHRburnout}.
-Various visualization and dashboard displays have been proposed to improve the usability of existing EHR systems.
-A shared common element in many of these designs is the use of a medication timeline that captures the start date, treatment duration, expected end date, daily dosage, dispense events, renewal events, etc\cite{refLifelines, refMedTimeline}.
-Most of these elements are present as discrete fields in the EHR's structured medication data.
-However, daily dosage as a discrete quantity is generally not provided and requires understanding the free text Sig field in combination with other details of the medication itself in order to calculate it.
+A key feature in many medication timeline designs, including ours, is the use of the intensity of the timeline bar to indicate the dosage of medication prescribed.
+However, dosage as a discrete quantity is generally not provided and requires understanding the free text Sig field in combination with other details of the medication itself in order to calculate it.
 To address this gap, we developed an automated system to calculate daily dosage using information provided in EHR structured medication data.